cardboard-ink/cardboard/README.md

 Create a copy of this repository, then modify it as required and submit a request to merge your changes.

+You can also join our Guilded server at https://guilded.gg/CardBoard and chat with other contributors.

 ### How to test the application.

 Make sure ports 5555 and 5173 are free.